UtahRETC/JavaProgrammer1Class2017/modules/project_01/project_01_homework.md

 # Homework

-# 1. Write a short description (two or three sentences) describing the following tems:
+# 1. Write a short description (two or three sentences) describing the following terms:

 - Git
 - GitHub